Exclusive: Despite sanctions, North Korea exported coal to South and Japan via Russia - intelligence sources

 “Russia’s port of Nakhodka is becoming a transhipping hub for North Korean coal,” said one of the European security sources, who requested anonymity because of the sensitivity of international diplomacy around North Korea.

-Russia’s foreign ministry did not respond to a Reuters request for comment sent on Jan 18.
 Russia’s mission to the United Nations informed the Security Council sanctions committee on Nov.
 3 that Moscow was complying with the sanctions.

+“Russia does not buy coal from North Korea and is not a transit point for coal deliveries to third countries,” Interfax news agency on Friday quoted an unidentified official at Russia’s embassy to North Korea as saying.

 Two lawyers who specialise in sanctions law told Reuters it appeared the transactions violated U.N. sanctions.